September 9-15 2002 -- A Trip to Lyon, France

 Evidently both are local cheeses.
 These French people

 certainly know their cheeses.
-Evidently in Grenoble there
+I was told that in Grenoble there

 is a cheese shop with well over 150 varieties, and the